codacy/codacy-dartanalyzer/docs/description/wrong_number_of_parameters_for_operator.md

 }
 ```
 TODO(brianwilkerson) It would be good to add a link to the spec or some
- other documentation that lists the number of parameters for each operator,
+ other documentation that lists the number of parameters for each
- but I don't know what to link to.
+ operator, but I don't know what to link to.
+TODO(brianwilkerson) Another reasonable fix is to convert the operator to
+ be a normal method.